mike-north/ember-octane-workshop/notes/12-guarding-routes.md

 ## Adding Tests

-Now that we have the implementation in place for this exercise, lets add some tests for the same.
+Now that we have the implementation in place for our redirect logic, lets add some tests for the same.
 First, let's add some acceptance tests to make sure the UI interactions are working as expected.

 In `tests/acceptance/login-test.js`, import the `StubbedAuthService` service: